-Is addiction a disease or learned behaviour?
+Is addiction a disease or learned behavior?
 How about both?

-Many people seem to feel that addiction and learned behaviour are two separate entities.
-The battle between psychologists who use the operant conditioning model and physicians who use a biological model of disease seem to be arguing for different phenomenon of behaviour.
-However, I contend that they are actually talking about the same behaviour, just using a different language and a different explanation for the same dynamic.
+Many people seem to feel that addiction and learned behavior are two separate entities.
+The battle between psychologists who use the operant conditioning model and physicians who use a biological model of disease seem to be arguing for different phenomenon of behavior.
+However, I contend that they are actually talking about the same behavior, just using a different language and a different explanation for the same dynamic.

-The premise behind operatant conditioning is that if you reward behaviour with either positive or negative consequence, you can encourage or discourage behaviour.
+The premise behind operatant conditioning is that if you reward behavior with either positive or negative consequence, you can encourage or discourage behavior.
 The bell rings, and the dog, who has already learned the bell means a treat, starts to salivate in anticipation.

-Under this model you can learn or extinguish (ie unlearn) behaviour by no longer rewarding that behaviour.
+Under this model you can learn or extinguish (ie unlearn) behavior by no longer rewarding that behavior.
 Stop giving the treat when the bell rings and the dog will stop salivating.
 Stop eating sugar whenever you smell the baked goods, and you can walk by the bakery without bolting into the store.

 Or you might be able to offer a more powerful reward i.e. connection to community, family, a coveted job, which may be more powerful than the reward of a drug.
 You may want to baked good, but you actually prefer the allegiance to a community of abstinent supporters.

 Medical doctors call anything that impairs function a disease.
 Thus learned behavior can become a disease if the severity of malfunction the learned behavior has created is high.
 Or the person has been unable to extinguish or retrain the learned behavior to a ‘better’ outcome despite repeated attempts.